 Cissel continued to be active in music, but from a different angle.
-He became the Chief Executive Officer of the Oklahoma Jazz Hall of Fame, located in Tulsa.
-It is an organization with a mission to "inspire creativity and improve the quality of life for all Oklahomans through preservation, education and performance of jazz, our uniquely American art form."
-It sounds like a worthy goal and organization.
-You can check it out at www.okjazz.org.
+He became the founder and Chief Executive Officer of the Oklahoma Jazz Hall of Fame, located in Tulsa, an an organization with a mission to "inspire creativity and improve the quality of life for all Oklahomans through preservation, education and performance of jazz, our uniquely American art form."
 He continued in that role for a decade, before retiring.

 By Chris Rizik